deivid-rodriguez/pry-byebug/README.md

 break --delete 5               Delete breakpoint #5.
 break --disable-all            Disable all breakpoints.

+break                          List all breakpoints.
+(Same as `breakpoints`) break --show 2                 Show details about breakpoint #2.
 ```

 Type `break --help` from a Pry session to see all available options.